akashdip2001/ubuntu/README.md

 <br>

 ---
-# any previous installation not successfully completed
+# Any previous installation not successfully completed
 ```
 apt --fix-broken install
 ```